hgc2002/MySQLPivot/README.md

 person1  t_per1   value1   value3   value4
 person2  t_per2   value2   value5

+In every routine:

+query2 it's the query where the data (and all fields) comes from. ct is the field with the column titles rt is the field with the row titles dd is the field with the data for the matrix.

+columns are sorted alphabetically, rows too.

 One last comment: these routines are not perfect.
 They just do the job.

 Enjoy!